Specifyapp/parsers/parsers/to-tailwind/README.md

 # To Tailwind

 ## Description
 Format design tokens to create a theme compatible with the [TailwindCSS specification](https://tailwindcss.com/docs/theme).
 The theme is also compatible with [WindiCSS](https://windicss.org/).

 This parser creates a file containing the whole theme.
 It can then be used in the `tailwind.config.js`.

-The theme created by this parser is compatible with the Tailwind versions >= 2.x.
+The theme created by this parser is compatible with the Tailwind versions >= `2.x`.

+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).
 ## Interface

 ```ts